Death and state funeral of Fidel Castro: Foreign dignitaries attending the state funeral

 Most states sent delegations led by high or mid-ranking officials to the funeral; many African and Latin American states sent delegations led by presidents or prime ministers.
-The funeral was attended by 30 heads of state and government, 2 multilateral leaders and 8 former leaders.
+The funeral was attended by 30 heads of state and government, two multilateral leaders and eight former leaders.

-U.K. Opposition Leader Jeremy Corbyn was scheduled to attend as part of his country's delegation.
+UK Opposition Leader Jeremy Corbyn was scheduled to attend as part of his country's delegation.
 However, his attendance was later denied.
 U.S. preacher and civil rights leader Reverend Jesse Jackson spoke at a memorial for Castro in Havana.
-Others in attendance included Hollywood's Danny Glover and Argentine football player Diego Maradona, who said: "I feel Cuban."
+Others in attendance included actor Danny Glover and Argentine football player Diego Maradona, who said: "I feel Cuban."